jadecobra/python_tdd_exercises/source/how_to/exception_handling_tests.rst

             a_list[4]
             a_list[-5]

-  I will show why before the end of the chapter
+  I will show why this is not a repetition at the end of the chapter

 ----